praveens-git-bit/Build2024-FabricDocument/exercise1.md

 ![Close the browser.](mediaNew/task-wb1.png)

-2. In the new window, under the Data Engineering section, click on **Lakehouse**.
+2. In the new window, under the Data Engineering section, click **Lakehouse**.

    ![Close the browser.](mediaNew/task-wb2.png)